 Mango and Banana Smoothie Ice Blocks

-5. Feed to children when they are all hot and bothered for an instant cool down and cheer up.
+- 5. Feed to children when they are all hot and bothered.
+These ice blocks guarantee an instant cool down and cheer up.

 Summer or winter, Sydney or Surrey, north, south, east or west, here’s to fruit and yoghurt and sunshine and fun.

 Happy ice block making!